Pint-sized thrills: 15 best amusement parks for little kids (and the rest of the family, too)

 Boot and sign at Children's Fairyland in Oakland

-Oakland’s Children’s Fairyland opened in 1950, five whole years before Disneyland came on the scene, and it’s said that Walt Disney’s visit to Fairyland provided some inspiration for Disneyland.
+Oakland’s Children’s Fairyland opened in 1950, five years before Disneyland came on the scene.
+It’s said that Walt Disney’s visit to Fairyland provided some inspiration for Disneyland.
 With nearly 60 different storybook sets, kid-friendly rides, and live animals hanging out among the storybook sets, this fairytale-themed park is perfectly sized for kids to crawl, climb, play, and explore.
-There are also daily story times and puppet shows that will entertain your children when they need a little break to recharge.
+Daily story times and puppet shows will entertain your children when they need a little break to recharge.
+Just know that the park is only open Friday through Sunday from 10:00 a.m. until 4:00 p.m., so plan your visit accordingly.

 9. Holiday World